LilyMirai/image-resize/README.md

 ## Usage

-To run the application, execute the following command in your terminal:
+To run the application, either execute the following command in your terminal:
 ```
 python src/main.py
 ```
 If no parameters are provided, the application will prompt you for input.

-## Contributing
+OR

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.
+Drag and drop a PNG image file on main.py, this will generate all versions of the image.

 ## License